 What to do when an app crashes at launch

 So far I’ve addressed what to do when an app crashes as you’re using it.
 But what about the frustrating scenario of an app going down as soon as you launch it?
 No warning, no dialog box, just a bounce or two in the Dock and that’s it.
 In this case, it’s time to repair disk permissions.

 What’s does fixing permissions actually mean?
 Think of your Mac’s hard drive as a tree with many branches.
 The top level of your drive is the tree’s trunk, and the branches represent information about files and folders.
 These branches, or “nodes,” store information like the location of data and permission rules, among other things.
 Normal computer use changes this information, and can lead to a conflict or other issue that generates crashes and the inability to use your system.
 This is what a permission fix addresses.

-To repair disk permissions, go to the Utilities in your Mac’s Applications folder and launch Disk Utility.
+To repair disk permissions (for OS X prior to El Captian), go to the Utilities in your Mac’s Applications folder and launch Disk Utility.
 Next, click First Aid.
 It’ll ask for confirmation and get to work, comparing existing permission files with defaults to find any conflicts.

 Or, if you want a slightly simpler way, you can fix the permissions with CleanMyMac 3 Maintenance Scripts.
 Just open the Maintenance tab, hit Choose Tasks and then Repair Disk Permissions.
 This helps resolve improper app behavior like crashing and keeps all of your disk’s files and folders in proper order.
 And that’s just one of the maintenance tasks available in CleanMyMac 3, just try it.